sassdawe/no-admin-powershell/README.md

 ## Opening PowerShell

 When we are on Windows we don't need to install anything to get it started.
-Just search for ISE in the Start menu to show find `Windows PowerShell ISE`.
+Just search for/type `ISE` into the Start menu to find `Windows PowerShell ISE`.
 ISE stands for Integrated Scripting Environment

 ISE is perfectly enough!